Jakell Mitchell: Parents

 Jakell Mitchell was the son of Mario and Arlicia Mitchell.
 Like Jakell, Mario Mitchell played football at Opelika High School.
 By his senior season of 1991–92, Mario had become a top defensive line prospect.
 Following a recruiting visit by Larry Blakeney, head coach at Troy State University and former Auburn quarterback, Mario committed to Troy State and enrolled in the fall of 1992.

 During his senior year, Mario led Troy State to its only undefeated regular season in school history, finishing 11–0.
 Weeks later during the ensuing Christmas break, just prior to his final semester of college, Mario and Arlicia gave birth to their third son Jamius on November 11, 2001, in Opelika.
 The Mitchell family settled in Opelika, where Mario owns several small businesses.
 Mario died on September 29, 2021, after years of depression following the death of his son.

-Early years
+Early life

 Like his father, Mitchell developed a tremendous aptitude for athletics.
 He grew up an Auburn fan, playing football in Opelika at the age of seven, joining his father's Little League baseball team as a youngster, and participating on the football, basketball and track and field squads at Opelika Middle School.
 "He always demanded that I be the hardest worker on the field and a leader for the other players" said Mitchell, thanking his father for his upbringing.
 He threw shot put, discus, and javelin in middle school, winning the East Alabama JV Championship in discus with a throw of 127’ 2".

 At some point in the 8th grade Mitchell decided he wanted to play collegiate football as a defensive end.